rxliu99/self-learning/HTTP and Web Server/readme.txt

 05-JSON_API: Using the library *requests* in Python to extract information from JSON-formatted response data

-06-bookmark_server: Using the *http.server* module, as well as the libraries *urllib.parse* and *requests*, in Python to implement a server that behaves like a URI shortener
+06-bookmark_server: Using the *http.server* module, as well as the libraries *urllib.parse* and *requests*, in Python to implement a server that behaves like a URI shortener (maintaining a mapping between short names and long URIs)

+07-cookie_server: Using the *http.cookies* module, *http.server*, *urllib.parse*, and *requests* in Python to implement a HTTP server that remembers the name the user entered in a cookie